 - Students who are reporting to detention should bring all the items they need to take home.
 Students will not be permitted to go to lockers or to other school locations after detention. - The atmosphere of detention will be one of individual study.
 Students are not permitted to sleep.
 Failure to bring appropriate work or to remain on task may result in the assignment of another detention.
-Students should use time to complete homework assignments, study notes, or read. - Disruption in detention will result in dismissal from detention and assignment of out-of-school suspension.
+Students should use time to complete homework assignments, study notes, or read. - > Disruption in detention will result in further disciplinary consequences.